Interview with Carrie Oliver about Artisan Beef

-Is he reserved and shy, by the end of the night you conclude that he’s just about the beef, i.e. there are no other flavor notes than just “beefy”?
-Or on the other hand is she very adventurous, the life of the party, do you taste many distinct flavor notes in the steak such as blue cheese, caramel, toasted nuts, or even lamb?
+Is he reserved and shy, by the end of the night you conclude that he's just about the beef, i.e. there are no other flavor notes than just "beefy"?
+Or on the other hand is the very adventurous, the life of the party.
+Do you taste many distinct flavor notes in the steak such as blue cheese, caramel, toasted nuts, or even lamb?

 Last, there is Impression.

-Now that you’ve met this beef, will you remember him 10 years from now or did he leave just a fleeting memory?
-Did the flavors linger for a very long time or were they there and gone?
-Some prefer steaks and burgers with a brief impression, others a long lasting one.
+Now that you've met this beef, will you remember him 10 years from now or did he leave just a fleeting memory?
+Did the flavors linger for a long time, or were they gone?
+Some prefer steaks and burgers with a brief impression, others a long-lasting one.

 Once you get used to using my guide, I guarantee that a really good steak will evoke an image in your mind.
 Was this an Outdoor Adventure Beef, Easy Going Beef, Seductive Date Beef, or something else?

-You don’t have to like the steak for it to offer up an image, but Artisan Beef will be distinct.
-And the accompanying flavor notes will have you racing back to the source to buy your favorites again and again.
+You don't have to like the steak for it to offer up an image, but Artisan Beef will be distinct.
+And the accompanying flavor notes will have you racing back to the source to buy your favorites repeatedly.

 Yes, when it comes to my tasting guide that's right.
 Once we get into Artisan quality, it is already great beef.
 We each have our own taste buds and also values when it comes to food, so it's important to have a guide to help you understand what it tastes like - don't you agree?